Nina Hood

+Nina Hood is a New Zealand business woman.
+She founded The Education Hub, and co-founded The Teachers’ Institute.

-Education and early career
+Education

 Hood attended St Cuthbert's College, Auckland, where she was the director for the student company Zenith.
-The company won the 2001 Young Enterprise Scheme Supreme Award as they invented, manufactured, marketed and sold a word game similar to Scrabble called Take Two.
+The company won the 2001 Young Enterprise Scheme Supreme Award as they invented, manufactured, marketed, and sold a word game similar to Scrabble called Take Two.

-She completed a Bachelor’s degree in Art History, Criticism and Conservation at the Courtauld Institute of Art (2004–2007), followed by a Master’s in Art History from New York University (2007–2009).
-She earned a Graduate Diploma in Secondary Teaching from the University of Auckland (2009).
+She completed a bachelor's degree in art history, criticism and conservation at the Courtauld Institute of Art (2004–2007), followed by a master's in art history from New York University (2007–2009).
+She received a graduate diploma in secondary teaching from the University of Auckland (2009).

-Hood later completed a Master of Science in Education (Learning and Technology, 2011–2012) and a Doctor of Philosophy (DPhil) in Education (2012–2015) at the University of Oxford.
+Hood later completed a Master of Science in education (Learning and Technology, 2011–2012) and a doctor of philosophy (DPhil) in education (2012–2015) at the University of Oxford.

-Academic and professional career
+Career

+Hood began her career in 2011 at Mount Roskill Grammar School, where she taught classics and social studies for a year.

-From 2015 to 2023, Hood was a Senior Lecturer in the Faculty of Education and Social Work at the University of Auckland.
-Her research focuses on knowledge mobilisation, evidence-informed teaching, and the science of learning.
+From 2015 to 2023, Hood was a senior lecturer in the Faculty of Education and Social Work at the University of Auckland.

 In 2017, she founded The Education Hub, a non-profit that connects educators with accessible, research-based resources.

-She also co-founded and serves as the Academic Director of The Teachers’ Institute, a school-based teacher education program.
+Later in 2025, she also co-founded The Teachers’ Institute, a school-based teacher education program, where she has been serving as an academic director since.

-She served as Editor of ACCESS: Contemporary Issues in Education from 2020 to 2021, overseeing its relaunch.
+Between 2020 and 2021, she served as editor of ACCESS: Contemporary Issues in Education, overseeing its re-launch.

-Hood has worked with the Ministry of Education (New Zealand) on curriculum reform, teacher education, and the design and oversight of charter schools (Kura Hourua).
+Hood has worked with the Ministry of Education on curriculum reform, teacher education, and the design of charter schools (Kura Hourua).

-She is also a Research Fellow at Koi Tū: The Centre for Informed Futures.
+Since 2024, Hood has been a research fellow at Koi Tū: The Centre for Informed Futures.

-Hood is also a frequent media commentator on education in New Zealand, especially on literacy policy, NCEA standards and reforms, and curriculum design.
+Hood is also a media commentator on education in New Zealand, especially on literacy policy, NCEA standards and reforms, and curriculum design.
 She has appeared on platforms such as RNZ, The Platform, and Newstalk ZB.

-Policy and advisory work

-Hood was appointed to the International Ministerial Advisory Panel on Curriculum and Assessment by the Department of Education in Northern Ireland.

-She delivered the keynote Sustaining Continual Educational Improvement at the TransformED School Leaders’ Conference.

-Governance and service roles

-From 2015 to 2021, Hood served on the Board of Trustees of St Cuthbert's College, Auckland.

-She is currently a parent representative on the Board of Trustees at Kadimah School, a Jewish state-integrated primary school in Auckland.